ratishsp/data2text-entity-py/README.md

 ## MLB
 The code for training with MLB dataset will be soon available on branch ```mlb```.
-The MLB dataset will also be uploaded soon.
+Scripts to create the MLB dataset are available at [mlb-data-scripts](https://github.com/ratishsp/mlb-data-scripts).

 ## Dataset